Luxi-Zhao/appearance-mimicking-surfaces/README.md

 Once built, you can execute the demo from inside the `build/` by running

-    ./ams [path to mesh.obj] [path to matcap image] The example uses [MatCaps](https://libigl.github.io/tutorial/#matcaps) to style the mesh and optionally uses matlab to process long-running computations for large meshes.
+    ./ams [path to mesh.obj] [path to matcap image] The example uses [MatCaps](https://libigl.github.io/tutorial/#matcaps) to style the mesh and optionally uses MATLAB to process long-running computations for large meshes.
+If there are `matlab: Command not found` errors, try running

+     export PATH=/Applications/MATLAB_R2019b.app/bin/:$PATH

 ## Background
 See `report/entry.md`.